Information about patient registration, prescribing, dispensing and claiming pharmaceutical items under the Closing The Gap - PBS Co-payment Measure.

 |General patients||Concession cardholders|

-Premiums for a small number of items are still payable by the patient in addition to the patient contribution.
+The patient may need to pay premiums for a small number of items in addition to the patient contribution.

-The amount that can contribute to the PBS Safety Net for each CTG prescription is the same amount that would have been added in the absence of the CTG Measure.
+The amount that contributes to the PBS Safety Net for each CTG prescription is the same amount that would have been added without the CTG Measure.

 Prescriptions with 'U' serial numbers